amaniMagdi/python-ultimate-design-patterns/README.md

 # python-ultimate-design-patterns
 In this repo we will design and build maintainable, extensible and robust python packages, each package is a type of design pattern with its UML diagram.
+#### 1- Behavioral Design Patterns:

+ - **Observer**

+> Is a behavioral design pattern that lets you define a subscription
+> mechanism to notify multiple objects about any events that happen to
+> the object they’re observing.
+The repo contains below codes.
+> 	 - online market place example.
+> 	 - newsletter example.